 Employees may request copies of documents in their personnel file.
-Requests for copies must also be made in writing or via email to Human Resources.
+Requests for copies must also be made in writing (For the purposes of this document "email" equals "in writing") to Human Resources.

 REFERENCE AND BACKGROUND CHECKS

 RAILS must have a signed consent form authorizing RAILS to release any information from the individual's personnel records to the specifically named organization.
 To be acceptable, this consent form must indicate the general and specific types of information that can be released and release RAILS from all potential liability related to the authorized disclosure.